MickaelWalter/wp-json-scraper/README.md

 ## Installation

-Just clone the repository with git and run `pip install -r requirements.txt`
+Just clone the repository with git and run `pip install -r requirements.txt`.

+You may want to use a virtualenv for keeping your dependencies consistent across Python projects.

 ## Usage